CS-Cowboy/Project-Gun-Run/Assets/Resources/ReadMeToImportModels.txt

 f. & .g & h. & i.
 Colliders must have the word "Collider" in their name (case does matter).

 j.
-Engine and drivetrain components must be named assembled together and appropriately named.
-Parented beneath the MyVehicleModel you will assign an empty node with the words "drivetrain" in it.
+Vehicle components must be named assembled together and appropriately named.
+Parented beneath the MyVehicleModel you will assign an empty node and named "Components", each component will have a name containing "component" and its respective purpose (ie. transmissino, engine, differential, etc.).